 “Cyborg on the Zattere,” with music by composer Steven Taylor and 12 performers, including cellist Ha-Yang Kim and reed instrumentalist Marty Erlich and a Renaissance trio, premiered at the Douglas Dunn Salon in Spring of 2011.
 This “Poundatorio” takes on the “knot” of Ezra Pound, his poetics and politics.
 It includes settings for parts of the Pisan Cantos.

 She was active in Occupy Art, an offshoot of Occupy Wall Street in NYC, and has recently been involved with Extinction Rebellion projects.
 She has initiated projects around the theme of Symbiosis, which studies the interaction between two or more different biological species.
 “The living together of unlike organisms,” a challenge for our times.
 How to include the cyborg?
 How to insure / take better care of the “human” in relation.
 Fight the pipelines and induced hydraulic fracturing.
-She advocates and works for more arts in education!
+She advocates and works for more arts in education, and in prisons.

-Waldman is a recipient of the Before Columbus Foundation for Lifetime Achievement, bestowed on her by Ishmael Reed, American Book Award’s Lifetime Achievement, a 2013 Guggenheim Fellowship, the Poetry Society of America’s Shelley Memorial Award, and has recently been appointed a Chancellor of The Academy of American Poets.
+Waldman is a recipient of the Before Columbus Foundation for Lifetime Achievement, bestowed on her by Ishmael Reed, American Book Award’s Lifetime Achievement, a 2013 Guggenheim Fellowship, the Poetry Society of America’s Shelley Memorial Award, and has served six years as a Chancellor of The Academy of American Poets.
 The Huffington Post named her one of the top advocates for American poetry.

 Waldman divides her time between New York City and Boulder, Colorado.